Getting around on buses can be convenient and easy when you have the right information for your journey.

 - Travelling with prams and children

-Prams and strollers are welcome on Busways buses under the following safety guidelines:
+Prams and strollers are welcome and free to take on Busways buses under the following safety guidelines:

 - Travelling with animals and pets